MrJay10/Redundant-File-Remover/README.md

 So instead of removing all those duplicates and giving a load on my down arrow key and delete key, I thought it'd be better to just code it out.

-So by just using Python and os module, I was done in few lines of code.
+So by just using Python and os module, I was done in 9 LOC.